grantiguess/redstringuireact/GIT_NATIVE_PROTOCOL.md

 For decades, distributed systems have been constrained by the assumption that you must sacrifice one of:
 - **Speed** (real-time user experience)
 - **Decentralization** (no central points of control)
-- **Censorship Resistance** (immunity to takedowns and gatekeeping)
+- **Distributed Resilience** (fault tolerance and availability)

 ### Our Solution: The Git-Native Protocol

-We reject this false trichotomy entirely.
-Our protocol achieves all three through a novel architecture that treats Git repositories as the fundamental unit of semantic storage, with hot-swappable provider plugins enabling instant migration between platforms.
+This protocol achieves all three through an architecture that treats Git repositories as the fundamental unit of semantic storage, with hot-swappable provider plugins enabling migration between platforms.

 ## The Protocol Architecture